 6.35.1 Introduction

-This solution describes how the Remote UE and the UE-to-network relay retrives the discovery keys for the corresponding Relay Service Code.
+This solution describes how the Remote UE and the UE-to-network relay retrieve the discovery keys for the corresponding Relay Service Code.
 This solution addresses key issues #2 and #10.

 NOTE 1: This solution requires Remote UE to be in coverage to obtain the discovery keys.